 InterZell focuses on the cell-cell and the cell-bioreactor interaction – both targeting on the production of commodities, fine chemicals, aroma compounds, technical or therapeutic proteins, and pharmaceutically active compounds such as antibiotics or APIs.
-The SPP2170 program is a 3-years lasting DFG priority program from 2019-2022 in the first period and an extension for another 3 years.
+The SPP 2170 program is a 3-years lasting DFG priority program from 2019-2022 in the first period and an extension for another 3 years.
 The evaluation of projects for the secund funding period by the DFG is in progress.

 Research in this field will concentrate on the application of so-called synthetic co-cultures, i.e. mixed cultures consisting of synthetically engineered strains taking distributed loads of production.
 Alternatively, synthetic cultures may comprise artificially composed co-cultures that do not co-exist in nature.

 Related research clearly focus on quantitative scale-up approaches finally to understand and predict large-scale performance a priori via lab-scale tests.
 Mono cultures can be investigated and applied for this topic.